Helidow74/fullstack_formation_training/README.md

 👩‍🎓 **Some experiments and drills done during my data fullstack training**

  🐍 All the code you'll find here is written in Python, and most of the files are in Jupyter Notebooks.
+ It's the result of learning exercises and are therefore mainly based on pedagogical interest.
+For this reason, some bits of code cannot be transposed as they stand to a real-life situation.

 -------------------------------